Losing a loved one is a heart wrenching time for anyone.

 How will the person who has died be cared for?

 We will care for your loved one as if they were a member of our own family.
 Regardless of the circumstance of their death, we will care for them with dignity and respect.
 We will collect them from the place of death and bring them into our care.
 They will remain in our care as we prepare them for their funeral ceremony by washing, embalming (if you have given permission) and dressing them, and placing them in their coffin.
-If your loved one had, or is believed to have had a COVID-19 infection, we will need to take some special precautionary measures but that should not mean we are unable to embalm them or dress them in their own clothes.
+If your loved one had, or is believed to have had a COVID-19 infection, we will need to take some special precautionary measures however we continue to provide embalming and dress deceased people in their own clothes if you would like us to do so.
 Our funeral director will confirm with you when arrangements are made.

 Can I visit my loved one?

 Yes, although you must first ring to arrange a time with our funeral home.
-Given current guidance on gathering indoors and social distancing we ask that only two people (from the same household) visit at a time.
-If you have symptoms or should be isolating, sadly you are not allowed to visit.
-You will need to wear a face covering, maintain social distancing and use the hand sanitiser provided.
+We still encourage visitors to keep to the 2m distancing guidance and in most of our locations we ask generally that numbers are kept to two or three people visiting at a time.
+If you have symptoms or should be isolating, sadly we ask that you don’t come in.
+We will ask you to wear a face covering and use the hand sanitiser provided.

 Can I visit the cemetery or memorial site?